-Because a significant amount of learning can take place outside the formal classroom, juniors and seniors with a cumulative GPA of 3.0 or higher may take a directed study experience in their major under the guidance of a faculty member and receive academic credit.
+Juniors and seniors with a cumulative GPA of 3.0 or higher may request to take a directed study course in their major for academic credit.
+Students must design the directed study course in cooperation with their academic advisor and a faculty member who will supervise the study.
 A directed study course may not be used to meet General Education requirements.
-It may consist of independent reading and/or research, or travel with related study.
-Students may design such an experience in cooperation with their academic advisor and the faculty member who is to supervise the study.
 An application for directed study must then be submitted to the registrar no later than one week before the beginning of the semester in which it is to take place.
 A copy of the regulations governing directed study, as well as an application form, may be obtained from the Office of the Registrar.